per1234/EtherEvent/README.md

 - Move the folder to your arduino sketchbook\libraries folder
 - Repeat this process with the other required libraries
 - If you want to use the senderIP() function then you must modify the arduino Ethernet library using these instructions: http://forum.arduino.cc/index.php?/topic,82416.0.html and set the library configuration parameter as explained below.
-- EtherEvent library configuration parameters(EtherEvent.cpp):
+- EtherEvent library configuration parameters(EtherEvent.cpp) - there are a few flags that can be set in the library code to enable extra features.
+  - Entropy library - uncomment the line //#include "Entropy.h"
+  - Debug - set #define DEBUG 1 to get debug output in the serial monitor, this will slow down communication.
   - senderIP() function enable - if you have the modified Arduino Ethernet library then you can enable use of the EtherEvent senderIP() function via the `SENDERIP_ENABLE` flag
-  - Receive Port: the port to receive events on is initially set to 1024 it can be changed in EtherEvent.cpp by modifying the value of `receivePort`.
-Send port is set as a parameter of sendEvent()
-  - A higher level of security can be achieved at the cost of slower receipt of events via availableEvent() by enabling the `RANDOM_COOKIE` flag
+  - Truly random cookie - A higher level of security can be achieved at the cost of slower receipt of events via availableEvent() by enabling the `RANDOM_COOKIE` flag
 - Restart the Arduino IDE
 - File>Examples>etherEventExample
 - Set the device IP address, this can be any available IP address on the network.
 DHCP not currently implemented.